openedx/open-edx-proposals/oeps/architectural-decisions/oep-0014-proc-archive-repos.rst

 2. If someone does wish to take ownership of the repository, post a new notice to `Open edX Deprecation Announcements`_, clearly indicating who the new proposed owner is, how much time they have to spend maintaining the repo, and when the transfer will take place.
 Cross post in the above mentioned Slack channels.
 Wait at least 2 business days before proceeding.

-3. Create a new `GitHub Request on the tCRIL board`_ for the repository to be transferred to the new organization.
+3. Create a new `GitHub Request on the Axim board`_ for the repository to be transferred to the new organization.

 4. Once the transfer has occurred, create a fork of the transferred repository into the `openedx organization`_ and follow the `Archive Steps`_ below for the forked repo.

 .. _Open edX Deprecation Announcements: https://discuss.openedx.org/c/announcements/deprecation
 .. _Open edX slack: http://openedx.org/slack
-.. _GitHub Request on the tCRIL board: https://github.com/openedx/tcril-engineering/issues/new/choose
+.. _GitHub Request on the Axim board: https://github.com/openedx/axim-engineering/issues/new/choose

 Archive Steps